phoenix1of1/FitGirl-monitor/README.md

 Open discord_notifier.py in your favourite editor and look for: WEBHOOK_URL = "",
 Insert your webhook url between the quotes and you are good to go.

+**<span style="font-size:18px;">How do I set a custom sound?</span>**
+Open up RSS_Checker.py and look for: audio_player = AudioPlayer("path/to/your/audiofile.mp3")
+Insert the path to your desired audiofile and you are good to go!
+I find that it's best to put your audiofile in the folder containing the script, makes things nice and easy.

 **<span style="font-size:18px;">How do I run the tool?</span>**
 When you download the tool, just open a terminal, navigate to where you stored the scripts and run RSS_Checker.py